Overview

 Enrollment can be completed as follows:

-• Online: 1) Log into the MyUW Portal, 2) Find the ‘Benefit information’ tile and click ‘Launch full app’, 3) On the ‘Summary’ tab, scroll down and click ‘View Benefits Summary Detail’ 4) In the left hand navigation, click on ‘Parking & Transit Selections’, 5) Then click the ‘Add a New Value’ button or to see a form previously submitted, click ‘Search’.
+• Online: 1) Log into the MyUW Portal, 2) On the ‘Benefit information’ tile, click ‘Launch full app’, 3) On the ‘Summary’ tab, scroll down and click ‘View Benefits Summary Detail’ 4) In the left hand navigation, click ‘Parking & Transit Selections’, 5) Click the ‘Add a New Value’ button or ‘Search’ to see a form previously submitted.
 For additional enrollment help, review the Parking & Transit Selections Form tip sheet.

 • Fillable PDF or Paper Form: 1) Click on the Enrollment Form located in the Forms & Resources Section below 2) Complete the form and submit it to your institution benefits contact.
 The form is a fillable document that can be completed and submitted via email, or printed and delivered in person or mailed.